BabylonJS/Documentation/content/How_To/Physics/Joints.md

+---
+title: Joints
+image:
+description: Learn all about using joints in physics engines within Babylon.js.
+keywords: diving deeper, phyiscs, joints
+further-reading:
+    - title: How To Use The Physics Engines
+      url: /how_to/using_the_physics_engine
+    - title: How to use Forces
+      url: /how_to/forces
+    - title: How To Use Pivots and Axes
+      url: /how_to/joint_pivots
+    - title: How To Create Compound Bodies
+      url: /how_to/compounds
+    - title: How To Create Soft Bodies
+      url: /how_to/soft_bodies
+    - title: How To Use Advanced Features
+      url: /how_to/Using_Advanced_Physics_Features
+    - title: How To Add Your Own Physics Engine
+      url: /how_to/Adding_Your_Own_Physics_Engine_Plugin_to_Babylon.js
+video-overview:
+video-content:
+---

 # Joints

 A joint in a physics engine is a constraining feature between two bodies.
 This area has the largest differences between the physics engine both in the joints available and the names used.
 Not all native joints are available in some plugins.